-Imagine you are a claims adjuster for a national insurance company that must decide which injury claims to honor.
+Imagine you are a claims adjusted for a national insurance company and must decide which injury claims to honor.
 Which term sounds more devastating to you?
 “Soft tissue injury” or “bone fracture”?
 Though the word fracture sounds harsh, soft tissue injuries are often more insidious as they can lurk behind the scenes for long stretches of time.
 Insurance companies conveniently prey upon the unique characteristics of soft tissue injuries to deny claims as they look out for their own interests.
 If you have sustained a soft tissue injury in Tucson following a severe impact, the soft tissue injury lawyers of Karnas Law Firm can fight on your behalf for fair compensation.

 What is a soft tissue injury?

 Soft tissue injuries affect muscles, tendons, and ligaments throughout the body.
 They commonly occur in the neck and back regions, and manifest as whiplash, sprains and strains, bruises, and repetitive stress injuries, to name a few.
 It is not always apparent that you sustained a soft tissue injury because, for the most part, these injuries leave no visible marks and can take days to cause pain.
 To make matters worse, most X-rays do not reveal that soft tissues sustained damage.